izderadicka/audioserve/README.md

 Simple personal server to serve audio files from directories.
 Intended primarily for audio books, but anything with decent directories structure will do.
 Focus here is on simplicity and minimalistic design.

-Server is in Rust,  default web client (HTML5 + Javascript) is intended for modern browsers (latest Firefox or Chrome) and is integrated with the server.
+Server is written in Rust,  default web client (HTML5 + Javascript) is intended for modern browsers (latest Firefox or Chrome) and is integrated with the server.
 There is also [Android client](https://github.com/izderadicka/audioserve-android) and API for custom clients.

 For some background and video demo check this article [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)

 If you will install audioserve and make it available on Internet do not [underestimate security](#security-best-practices).

-What to start quickly and easily?
-Try [this guide](docs/deploy.md) to have audioserve up and running for free in no time.
+Like audioserve and want to start quickly and easily and securely?
+Try [this simple guide](docs/deploy.md) to have audioserve up and running for free in no time.

 Media Library
 -------------